Below is a list of commonly asked questions about parks and recreation. The answers are a bit further down.

 When does online booking open each year?

-Bookings for the Routeburn, Kepler and Milford tracks open mid-July.
-Most other facilities and destinations allow you to book at any time, for dates up to 1 - 2 years in advance.
+Opening dates to book the Great Walks vary.
+Check with a nearby office or online for more information.
+Most facilities and destinations allow you to book at any time, for dates up to 1 - 2 years in advance.
 Some of the tracks do not require bookings (for specific people on specific dates) in the off season (May to September/October), although you may still be required to purchase a backcountry hut pass.

 Is it possible to go on a waiting list for the online booking of accommodation for tracks and places to visit?